gogamarra/SIEM-SplunkMonitoring/README.md

 - Creating custom reports
 - Creating custom alerts

+### Background Of Technologies Used
 <ins>What is Splunk ES?</ins>

 Splunk Enterprise Security (ES) is a Security Information and Event Management (SIEM) tool based on the Splunk data platform, a big data software solution that also provides many solutions outside cybersecurity.
 Splunk ES specializes in assisting with the key defensive concepts of continuous monitoring, log collection, aggregation, parsing, normalization, searching and correlation.

 Splunk solutions can be enhanced by <ins>Splunk Apps</ins>, which users can add to their Splunk base product.
 Apps have custom searches and features with their own interface.
 These differ from <ins>Splunk Add-ons</ins>, which are smaller components that provide additional functionality without their own interface.

-Splunk Processing Language (SPL) is similar to SQL except that Splunk SPL is designed to search events rather than database table columns. (https://docs.splunk.com/Documentation/Splunk/latest/SearchReference/SQLtoSplunk)
+Splunk Processing Language (SPL) is similar to SQL except that Splunk SPL is designed to search events rather than database table columns.
+SPL is used to aggregate, parse, normalize and search through log data. (https://docs.splunk.com/Documentation/Splunk/latest/SearchReference/SQLtoSplunk)

+<ins>What is Nessus?</ins>

+"Nessus is one of the many vulnerability scanners used during vulnerability assessments and penetration testing engagements, including malicious attacks."
+(Lester Obbayi, Infosec Institute, 7/26/19) https://resources.infosecinstitute.com/topic/a-brief-introduction-to-the-nessus-vulnerability-scanner/

 ## Attack Scenario
 <ins>Assumption</ins>: I am new SOC Analyst for a company, Vandalay Industries, which has Splunk ES as their SIEM.